nprapps/nprapps.github.com/_posts/2020-06-15-fall-2020-designer-developer-internship.markdown

 ---
-layout: redirect
-redirect_url: /2019/06/15/fall-2020-designer-developer-internship.html

 layout: post
-title: "Be our design/dev intern for Summer 2020!"
+title: "Be our design/dev intern for Fall 2020!"
 description: "Are you data-curious, internet savvy, and interested in journalism?
 Do you design or write code?
 We are looking for you."
 author: Alyson Hurt
 email: nprapps@npr.org